"a remarkable conceptual advance" The Wire

 Micromotives

-Designed specifically for large groups of improvisers, Micromotives is a compositional system and set of pieces that is as flexible as the players, retaining levels of freedom akin to those found in small group free improvisation.
+Designed specifically for large groups of improvisers, Micromotives is a compositional system and set of pieces that is as flexible as the players.
 There is no single leader - creative powers are able to move freely around the group - and players can be as directorial, passive, aggressive, or tactical as they like.
 They can instigate synchronised events; opt out and join in; subvert one another’s ideas; play or be silent; use predetermined materials or improvise freely as they individually desire.
+Each piece maintains its individual character by encouraging specific interactions and activities.

 City Summer Sounds Concert - a selection of pieces from Micromotives performed by Union Division in May 2021